This guide is part of our complete Sun Valley, Idaho travel guide — everything you need to plan your trip, from locals who live here.

 Vibe: relaxed, community-oriented

-An absolute favorite — and an institution in its own right.
-Known for excellent sourdough sandwiches and organic food, NourishMe is more than a café: it’s also a well-curated local grocery.
+An absolute favorite — and a genuine institution in the valley.
+Known for excellent sourdough sandwiches and organic food, NourishMe is more than a café: it’s also a thoughtfully curated local grocery with fruit and vegetables, raw dairy, frozen meats and fish, and an honest supplement selection.
+It’s the kind of place that makes eating well feel easy rather than effortful.

 Best for: sourdough sandwiches, organic food, stocking up locally